 Annual certification maintenance is required to remain a CEP or CEP-IT in good standing and has two parts - membership dues and maintenance hours.

-Under the Certification Maintenance Program, the CEP, CEP-IT or CEP by Eminence status of an environmental professional will lapse unless he or she remains active in the field.
+Under the Certification Maintenance Program, the CEP (including the CEP by Eminence) or the CEP-IT status of an environmental professional will lapse unless he or she remains active in the field.
 The program is set up so that CEPs earn hours and continuing education units (CEUs) for professional activities such as those listed below:

 - Employment, consulting, or teaching;